AuroraPoggi/AuroraPoggi.github.io/_pages/about.md

 </p>

 <p>
-⛵️ I am currently on a research stay at <a href="mathLab Group">https://mathlab.sissa.it</a> (SISSA) in Trieste, Italy.
+⛵️ I am currently on a research stay at <a href="https://mathlab.sissa.it">mathLab Group</a> (SISSA) in Trieste, Italy.

-💻 Are you planning to apply for resources on <a href="Dardel HPC">https://www.pdc.kth.se/hpc-services/computing-systems/dardel-hpc-system/about-the-dardel-system-1.1053338</a> but don't know how?
-Don't panic, <a href="Giulia">https://puccigiulia.github.io</a> and I made <a href="Dardel for Dummies">https://github.com/AuroraPoggi/Dardel_for_dummies</a>.
+💻 Are you planning to apply for resources on <a href="https://www.pdc.kth.se/hpc-services/computing-systems/dardel-hpc-system/about-the-dardel-system-1.1053338">Dardel HPC</a> but don't know how?
+Don't panic, <a href="https://puccigiulia.github.io">Giulia</a> and I made <a href="https://github.com/AuroraPoggi/Dardel_for_dummies">Dardel for Dummies</a>.
 </p>
 <p>
 <!---